backstage/backstage/.changeset/clean-lemons-jump.md

 '@backstage/core-components': minor
 ---

-Sidebar items will be displayed in sentence case
+Button labels in the sidebar (previously displayed in uppercase) will be displayed in the case that is provided without any transformations.
+For example, a sidebar button with the label "Search" will appear as Search, "search" will appear as search, "SEARCH" will appear as SEARCH etc.